OCA/stock-logistics-orderpoint/stock_location_orderpoint_change_priority/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to upgrade the existing replenishment moves if a new demand is triggered with higher priority.
+This module updates the priority of all ongoing replenishment moves to the priority of their orderpoint when a replenishment is triggered.

 **Table of contents**